memothelemo/rbxts-transformer-fs/README.md

 - This transformer is a bit unstable at this stage.
 The owner of this package cannot ensure the reliability of this transformer (especially the `$json` function)

+- **BEWARE**: This transformer requires `@rbxts/types` are automatically typed `$instance` and `$instanceWaitFor` functions as Instance.
+For some reason it does not work, please create an issue found in `Issues` tab or simply click this [link](https://github.com/memothelemo/rbxts-transformer-fs).
+I will try my best to get integrate with Dependabot (in later versions).

 ## Migrating from rbxts-transformer-path

 See [MIGRATION](MIGRATION.md)